- 30.3 MP Mirrorless Camera

 The video functions of these two cameras vary in other ways.

-Both heavily crop 4K video material, which offers to frame akin to the Super 35mm cinema format, is unpopular with those who like to record the entire sensor width and maintain their lenses’ original effective focal length.
+Both heavily crop 4K video material, which offers a frame akin to the Super 35mm cinema format, is unpop and dose who like to record the entire sensor width and maintain their lenses’ original effective focal length.

 Despite this, the EOS R delivers slightly quicker 30p 4K UHD footage compared to the EOS RP’s 25p maximum – and, of course, the Dual Pixel CMOS AF is still present, which is perhaps a far more critical factor for filmmakers.

-The EOS R can store 10-bit 4:2:2 video to an external recorder, but the EOS RP only supports 8-bit, even though other specifications are identical, including a 4K time-lapse mode and full HD at 60p/50p/30p/25p with 4:2:0 8-bit internal recording.
+The EOS R can store 10-bit 4:2:2 video to an external recorder.
+Still, the EOS RP only supports 8-bit, even though other specifications are identical, including a 4K time-lapse mode and full HD at 60p/50p/30p/25p with 4:2:0 8-bit internal recording.

 More significantly, the Canon Log 1 setting (12 stops of dynamic range at ISO 400) is only available on the EOS R, not the EOS RP.

-Even though these two cameras appear to be relatively similar on paper, the EOS RP has far fewer video capabilities than the EOS R.
+Even though these two cameras appear relatively similar on paper, the EOS RP has far fewer video capabilities than the EOS R.

 Winner: Canon EOS R, especially for video